WBZ-FM: Current programming

-The bulk of the weekday lineup features local hosts - such as Fred "Toucher" Toettcher and Rich Shertenlieb, who host the morning drive program Toucher & Rich; Scott Zolak and Marc Bertrand, who host the midday program Zolak & Bertrand; Mike Felger and Tony Massarotti, who host Felger & Massarotti afternoons; and previously Adam Jones evenings.
-Jones has been scrubbed form 98.5's website.
-Joe Murray has been doing evenings instead for now.
-Local hosts Rob 'Hardy' Poole, Jim Murray, and Jon Wallach are heard on weekends.
+The bulk of the weekday lineup features local hosts - such as Fred "Toucher" Toettcher and Rob "Hardy" Poole, who host the morning drive program Toucher & Hardy; Scott Zolak and Marc Bertrand, who host the midday program Zolak & Bertrand; Mike Felger and Tony Massarotti, who host Felger & Massarotti afternoons; and presently Joe Murray evenings.
+Local hosts including "Big" Jim Murray, Chris Gasper, Kendra Middleton, and Cerrone Battle are heard on weekends.

-Fox Sports Radio programming airs overnights during the week, and on weekends.
+Fox Sports Radio programming airs overnights during the week, on weekends and on holidays.

 Play-by-play

-WBZ-FM has served as the flagship station for the major Boston/New England professional sports teams, including: the New England Patriots Radio Network since 2009; the Boston Bruins Radio Network since 2009; the Boston Celtics Radio Network since 2013; and the New England Revolution Radio Network since 2009; select Celtics games air on WROR-FM in the event of any schedule conflict, while select Bruins games air on WBOS in the event that they conflict with Patriots games.
+WBZ-FM has served as the flagship station for the major Boston/New England professional sports teams, including: the New England Patriots Radio Network since 2009; the Boston Bruins Radio Network since 2009; the Boston Celtics Radio Network since 2013; and the New England Revolution Radio Network since 2009; select Celtics games air on WROR-FM in the event of any schedule conflict, while select Bruins games air on WKLB-FM in the event that they conflict with Patriots games.